Joe Borchard: College

 Borchard attended Stanford University where he played baseball as an outfielder and football as a quarterback.
+He was inducted into the Stanford Athletics Hall of Fame in 2023.

 Football

 In 1998 Borchard was the Cardinal backup quarterback behind Todd Husak and played in seven games in which he tallied 317 yards and three touchdowns.
 In 1999 Borchard completed 42-of-71 passes for 747 yards and seven touchdowns and led the Pac-10 with a 177.3 pass efficiency rating, but did not have enough attempts to qualify for the national statistics.
-He made national headlines after his performance against UCLA in a relief role after Husak left the game with bruised ribs early in the second quarter.
+He made national headlines after his performance in a victory over UCLA in a relief role after Husak left the game with bruised ribs early in the second quarter.
 Borchard came on and threw for 324 yards and five touchdowns and was named USA Today's National Player of the Week for his effort.
 The five TD passes in a game tied Borchard with several others for the second most in school history.
 The following week, with Husak sidelined, Borchard made his starting debut against San Jose State and threw for 313 yards and two touchdowns and also rushed for one score.